Mangala-Manmatharaja/Autopsy/README.md

 # 🧰 Autopsy 3rd Party Module Repository

 This repository contains 3rd party add-on modules for the [Autopsy Digital Forensics Platform](http://www.autopsy.com).
 Each module has its own folder that includes a `README.md` file explaining its purpose.
-Some modules are hosted in this repository, while others are li externally.
+Some modules are hosted in this repository, while others are lin externally.

 ---